runletapp/website/docs/getting-started.md

 ### 5. Is Runlet secure?

 Yes, all logs are encrypted by the host machine before submitted to our servers, and decrypted once received by connected devices.
+This documentation describes how to use Runlet via CLI and configure jobs using the YAML language.